ironscar/dba-starter/postgres/docs/tables.md

 - we can set the type to `serial` to auto-generate ids
 - we can delete tables using `drop table {tableName}`

+## Alter

+- you can alter a variety of things as show in the corresponding sql file

 ## Insert

 - use `INSERT INTO` command to do this